depesh1977/lenovo_a2016_twrp_6/lenovo/al732row/README.md

-TWRP device tree for ASUS Z00VD
+TWRP device tree for Lenovo A2016
 ==============

 This branch is for building TWRP 3.x.